 The point here is that you would want to see at least 30% institutional ownership to know that the company is at least on the radar of institutional buyers.

-Finally, if institutional ownership is over 90%, how much room is there for the stock price to move higher?
+Finally, if institutional ownership is over 90%, how much room is there for the stock price to increase?
 Not much.

 M – Market Direction.

 In CANSLIM, M refers to market direction.
 This criterion is designed to ensure an investor only invests with the market’s direction, thus increasing the chance of profitability.
-Understanding the overall market direction is essential to time your purchase of the stock effectively.
+Understanding the overall market direction is essential to time your stock purchase effectively.

-The market moves in three directions, uptrend, downtrend, or consolidation (sideways).
-If you are buying stocks during a multi-year bear market, then the chances of you making any money are small.
+The market moves in three directions: uptrend, downtrend, or consolidation (sideways).
+If you buy stocks during a multi-year bear market, then the chances of you making any money are small.
 During periods of market fear, most company stock prices drop.